primd/fluidgraph

 README

-FluidGraph is an Object Graph Manager (OGM) for memgraph (though in principle could also work with Neo4j).
-It borrows a lot of concepts from Doctrine (a PHP ORM for relational databases), but aims to "rethink" many of those concepts in the graph paradigm.
+FluidGraph is an Object Graph Manager (OGM) for memgraph (though in principle could also work with Neo4j with a bit of modification).
+It borrows some concepts from Doctrine (a PHP ORM for relational databases), but aims to "rethink" many of those concepts in the graph paradigm.

 This project is part of the Primd application stack and is copyright Primd Cooperative, licensed MIT.
 Primd Cooperative is a worker-owned start-up aiming to revolutionize hiring, learning, and work itself.
 For more information, or to support our work: